 Do you want to find out how the worlds most successful people became, well, successful?
 Who better than to ask someone who has spent years studying them and finding out exactly that.
 This is precisely what Malcolm Gladwell has done, and shares with us in his book Outliers.
 Through these observations, Gladwell developed “The 10000 hour rule” amongst other associations made on how one achieves a high level of success.
 Whether you’re an athlete, musician — or anything really — If you want to become world-class at it, this book is for you.

-Who’s it for: Anybody looking to become a champion, leader, grand master?
+Who’s it for: Anybody looking to become a champion, leader and grand master.

 6. Flow: The Psychology Of Happiness by Mihaly Csikszentmihalyi